magestican/Hackaton-test-tokyo/README.md

 ►http://nodejs.org/download/

-go to the folder were you downloaded the repository and type :
+go to the folder were you downloaded the repository, then get inside the folder SERVER and type :

 ►node install